polterguy/magic.data.common/README.md

 table you intend to create your SQL towards.
 You can only supply _one_ table, but you can create joins on that single table, allowing you to create inner and outer joins, extracting data from multiple tables in a single SQL.

+## Project's intentions

+This project will _never_ solve _all_ your SQL problems, and it's probably impossible to abstract away all differences between all different database providers - But its intentions are to make it possible to generically declare a lambda object for 80% of your use cases, which you can then later decide which database to execute towards.

 ## SQL injection attacks

 The project protects you automatically against SQL injection attacks, and protect values, and criteria, etc.